aepii/CubeTutor/README.md

 5. **Cube Scanning**:
    - **Python (OpenCV)**: Scans images of the physical Rubik’s Cube to determine its current state and sends this state to the Django backend for processing via the DRF API.

-## Additional Considerations

-- **User Accounts**: Implement user authentication to allow users to save favorite algorithms or track progress.
-- **Error Handling**: Ensure robust error handling in both frontend and backend to manage issues such as failed requests or invalid cube states.
-- **Testing**: Implement unit and integration tests to ensure components function as expected.

 ## Getting Started